Superconducting radio frequency: Introduction

 A simplified diagram of the key elements of an SRF cavity setup is shown below.
 The cavity is immersed in a saturated liquid helium bath.
 Pumping removes helium vapor boil-off and controls the bath temperature.
 The helium vessel is often pumped to a pressure below helium's superfluid lambda point to take advantage of the superfluid's thermal properties.
-Because superfluid has very high thermal conductivity, it makes an excellent coolant.
+Because superfluids have very high thermal conductivity, they make excellent coolants.
 In addition, superfluids boil only at free surfaces, preventing the formation of bubbles on the surface of the cavity, which would cause mechanical perturbations.
 An antenna is needed in the setup to couple RF power to the cavity fields and, in turn, any passing particle beam.
 The cold portions of the setup need to be extremely well insulated, which is best accomplished by a vacuum vessel surrounding the helium vessel and all ancillary cold components.
 The full SRF cavity containment system, including the vacuum vessel and many details not discussed here, is a cryomodule.

 A simplified diagram of an SRF cavity in a helium bath with RF coupling and a passing particle beam.

 Entry into superconducting RF technology can incur more complexity, expense, and time than normal-conducting RF cavity strategies.
 SRF requires chemical facilities for harsh cavity treatments, a low-particulate cleanroom for high-pressure water rinsing and assembly of components, and complex engineering for the cryomodule vessel and cryogenics.
 A vexing aspect of SRF is the as-yet elusive ability to consistently produce high Q cavities in high volume production, which would be required for a large linear collider.
 Nevertheless, for many applications the capabilities of SRF cavities provide the only solution for a host of demanding performance requirements.